-The Club’s Chief Executive has also stated publicly that it would be very difficult to increase the capacity of the stadium by a significant amount, due to regulations relating to evacuating the area in the event of an emergency (for example a major fire, a public order disturbance, or a terrorist incident).
+The Club’s Chief Executive also stated publicly, at a shareholders AGM, that it would be very difficult to increase the capacity of the stadium by a significant amount, due to regulations relating to evacuating the area in the event of an emergency (for example a major fire, a public order disturbance, or a terrorist incident).
 Obviously, this type of incident is very rare, but in designing a sports stadium, risk assessment planning procedures always have to take account of worse case scenarios, no matter how unlikely they are.

 So to put it simply, if the club were to choose the option of staying in their current stadium, they would only be able to increase the ground capacity by a few thousand people at most.

-In addition, if they ‘stay put’ then there would be no room to add any extra commercial facilities such as bars, restaurants, events rooms, retail outlets, car parking, or any other associated facilities that could generate extra income for the Club.
+In addition, if they ‘stay put’ in the long term, then there would be no room to add extra commercial facilities such as bars, restaurants, events rooms, retail outlets, car parking, or any other associated facilities that could generate extra income for the Club.

 At best, an expansion of the current stadium would only allow for a small increase in ground capacity, with no other commercial benefits.
 And in addition, the club would have to spend a fortune in replacing the poor quality customer facilities that are currently provided, such as cramped and uncomfortable seats with little leg room; stanchions that obscure the view of many supporters; toilet facilities that wouldn’t look out of place at Glastonbury Festival; bar facilities that are always overcrowded with long queues to get served; poor entrance and exit facilities, leading to overcrowding and long queues.
 The list of problems goes on and on.
 To put it crudely, ‘you can’t polish a turd’.